Discover what Spaniards already know about making the most of the cooler months with this guide to winter in Spain.

 Skiing in the Pyrenees

-Spain isn’t the first place many people think of for skiing, but you have more choice than you think.
-In Andalusia, you can enjoy mild weather in Seville and then head up the Sierra Nevada to ski.
+I’ll admit, Spain wasn’t my obvious choice for skiing either.
+But you have more choice than you think.
+In Andalusia, you can enjoy mild weather in Seville in the morning and then head up the snowy Sierra Nevada to ski.
 The Cantabrian mountains also have some resorts.

-But it’s the Pyrenees which offer up the most white powder, and they’re easily reached from Barcelona (check out our guide to spending three days in Barcelona here).
-It’s a great range for beginners and winter sports enthusiasts alike with plenty of introductory slopes and good prices for ski lessons.
+But it’s the Pyrenees which offer up the most white powder, and they’re easily reached from Barcelona.
+It’s a great range for beginners and winter sports enthusiasts alike, with plenty of introductory slopes and good prices for ski lessons.
 However, remember that during the winter season, weekends can get crowded, so make sure to book your spot in a resort in advance.

 Museum Hopping without the Rush and the Crowds